10 Ancient Celtic Symbols Explained

 5. Celtic Tree Of Life - Crann Bethadh

-The Celts based their Ogham alphabet on the Trees, naming each character after a special tree.
+The Celts based their Ogham alphabet on the Trees, naming each character after a unique tree.

-Crann Bethadh, the Celtic Tree of Life often depicted showing the branches reaching skyward and the roots spreading out into the earth below symbolizing the Druid belief in the link between heaven and earth.
+Crann Bethadh, the Celtic Tree of Life, often depicted the branches reaching skyward and the roots spreading out into the earth below, symbolizing the Druid belief in the link between heaven and earth.
 Read more

 6. The Green Man: Symbol Of Rebirth